NZ Police Opening Criminal Probe of Deaths at Volcano Island

-WHAKATANE, New Zealand (AP) — New Zealand police said Tuesday they were opening a criminal investigation into the deaths of tourists on a volcanic island.
+WHAKATANE, New Zealand (AP) — New Zealand police said Tuesday they were opening a criminal investigation into the deaths of tourists on a volcanic island where a powerful eruption of ash and scalding steam occurred as dozens of people were exploring the barren landscape.

 Five deaths were confirmed after Monday’s eruption of the White Island volcano.
-Eight other people are feared dead, but unstable conditions on the island are hindering a search.
+Eight other people are feared dead, but unstable conditions on the island were continuing to hinder a search.

-About 47 people were on the island at the time, and some of those evacuated suffered critical burns.
+Police Deputy Commissioner John Tims did not go into details of the criminal investigation but said it would sit alongside an investigation by health and safety regulators.
+The announcement indicates authorities are concerned safety standards may have been breached.

-Unstable conditions continued to hamper rescue workers from searching for at least eight people missing and feared dead after the volcano off the New Zealand coast erupted in a towering blast of ash and scalding steam while dozens of tourists explored its moon-like surface.
-Five deaths have been confirmed.
+Many people are questioning why tourists were still allowed on the island after seismic monitoring experts raised the volcano’s alert level last month.

 Related Stories